Documentation forSQL Sentry

 Trace Events

-Click the toggle in the Totals chart (on the Completed Queries tab to flip all totals and statements tables to the detailed Trace Events and Trace Events Statements tables on the Top SQL page and display details for any collected Trace Events such as RPC:Completed.
+Click Traces on the Completed Queries tab to flip all totals and statements tables to the detailed Trace Events and Trace Events Statements tables and display details for any collected Trace Events such as RPC:Completed.

 Trace Event Waits

-Select a Trace Event Wait (ms) link to open the Trace Event Waits chart for your selection.
+Select a Wait (ms) link from the Totals, or Traces tab to open the Trace Event Waits chart for your selection.

 The Trace Event Waits chart displays detailed information about the recorded Trace Event Wait including the text data, duration, waits (ms), reads, and writes.